CBR is the ratio expressed in percentage of force per unit area required to penetrate a soil mass with

 One annular metal weight and several slotted weights weighing 2.5 kg each, 147 mm in diameter, with a central hole 53 mm in diameter.

 Weight - 4.89 kg with a drop 450 mm.

-RDSO report No. RDSO/2009/GE: G-0014 - Guidelines and Specification for Design of Formation for Heavy Axle Load.
+RDSO Specification No. RDSO/2020/GE:IRS-0004 - September 2020 - Comprehensive Guidelines and Specification for Railway Formation